Seemor

 Location Insights

-Area: Elegant grid streets of Eixample with boutiques and modernist buildings; draws locals and visitors seeking good dining.
+Area vibe: Elegant grid streets of Eixample with boutiques and modernist buildings; draws locals and visitors seeking good dining.

 Safety: Well-lit, busy avenues and side streets; generally safe with steady foot traffic.

-Nearby: Near Passeig de Gracia shopping, offices, and apartments; mix of residents and tourists.
+What's nearby: Near Passeig de Gracia shopping, offices, and apartments; mix of residents and tourists.

 Opening Hours